swissup/swissup.github.io/m2/extensions/seo-xml-sitemap/index.md

 It seems like XML Sitemap is "must have" feature for Magento 2 store.

 Magento 2 has its own nice sitemap implementation.
-And our module adds few awesome features to it that make XML Sitemap even better:
+Our module adds few awesome features to it that make XML Sitemap even better:

  -  sort links in XML according their priority (make sure crawler will check the most important links first),
  -  include any other (custom) links into XML,
  -  add images to category links,
- -  add regional and language URLs (hreflang).
+ -  add regional and language URLs - hreflang (check [Regional URLs](../hreflang) docs),
+ -  along side with core functions like, generate via Cron,
+ -  set the sitemap file limits.

 In case you want to know more about core Magento Sitemap please read article ["Using a Site Map"](https://docs.magento.com/m2/ce/user_guide/marketing/sitemap-xml.html) at Magento docs.